The Best Foods to Eat for Weight Loss

 - Maybe you even feel good enough to go for a walk afterward!

-You are winning because you chose foods that you like and foods that you make you feel awesome.
+You are winning because you chose foods that you like and foods that make you make you feel awesome.

 It may help you to take some time and just jot down different foods that you like and see which ones make you feel great physically and mentally.